Recurrent visitations reveal selectivity beyond the 15-Minute City vision: Methods

+\paragraph{Code availability} All analysis was conducted in Python.
+Code for reproducing the results is publicly available at GitHub (https://github.com/xnzhang-33/k-visitation-finland).

-[heading=none] \paragraph{Acknowledgements} X.Z. and E.A. acknowledge the support of Economic and Social Science Research Council (ESRC) under Grant No. ES/Y00180X/1.
-We thank Andrew Renninger for the fruitful discussion.
+\end{refsection} \paragraph{Acknowledgements} X.Z. and E.A. acknowledge the support of the Economic and Social Research Council (ESRC) under Grant No. ES/Y00180X/1.
+H.T. acknowledges the support of the Research Council of Finland under Grant No. 354342.
+We thank Andrew Renninger for many fruitful discussions.

-\paragraph{Author contributions} X.Z. and E.A. conceived the project and designed the experiments; A.P. collected the data; X.Z. performed processing, analysis of the data, carried out the experiments, and wrote the manuscript.
-All authors contributed in editing the manuscript. \\ \paragraph{Competing interests} The authors declare no competing interests.
+\paragraph{Author contributions} X.Z. and E.A. conceived the project and designed the experiments; A.P. and H.T. collected the data; X.Z. processed and analysed the data, carried out the experiments, and wrote the manuscript.
+All authors contributed to editing the manuscript. \\ \paragraph{Competing interests} The authors declare no competing interests.